American Goldfinch: The Golden Bird

 Baby American Goldfinch

 Most fledglings leave the nest 11 to 17 days after hatching, so by late summer you may see olive-colored youngsters at your feeders.
-Check out pictures of super cute baby birds.
+Even the young birds are strictly vegetarian.
+Most baby songbirds are fed primarily bugs, but goldfinch parents give their chicks seeds from milkweed, thistle and other plants.

 What Do American Goldfinches Eat?

 Their diet consists primarily of seeds, cracking them open with their short bills.
 Favorite seeds include Njyer, thistle, black oil sunflower, alder and aster, among others.
-They also snack on buds, sap, the bark of young twigs, and occasionally insects.
+They also snack on buds, sap and the bark of young twigs.
 To attract them to your yard, plant native thistles or milkweed.
 While goldfinches sometimes eat from the ground, they’re adapted to pluck seeds from swaying flower heads and feeders.
 Goldfinches are especially drawn to the seeds of sunflowers, coneflowers, asters and grasses.

-Use tube feeders with short perches to encourage goldfinches and to discourage sparrows.
-Sock feeders also dispense tiny thistle seeds and are attractive to finches, pine siskins and chickadees.
+Attract goldfinches with nearly any type of feeder filled with sunflower seeds, Nyjer or millet.
+Try tube feeders with short perches to encourage goldfinches and to discourage house sparrows.
+Sock feeders also dispense tiny thistle seeds and are attractive to goldfinches, pine siskins and chickadees.

 “We never had goldfinches visit until my family put out a thistle feeder.
 We had a pair within three hours.
 I love the pop of color they bring to my yard!” says Jessica Paoletti of New Castle, Delaware.